astorDev/horology/flutter/docs/custom-cupertino.md

 ![](built-in-form.png)

 Although that form looks good enough, the fact that it is not aligned by the left side is pretty annoying.
-Let's figure out what we can do to tune that:
+Let's figure out what we can do to tune that, studying `CupertinoDatePicker` constructor:

 ```dart